 The rules that are applied to select the federal skilled worker will change from time to time without any prior notice.
 If you are interested in applying under the FSW program, you always keep up to date with changes so that your application is not affected.

 Step by step on how to file a federal skilled worker application:

 - Ensure you have all the required forms and documents

 - Submit the completed application.

 When you complete the forms, ensure the following:

 - Validate the generic application form.
 Click the validate button given on the form.
-After clicking the button, the fields with incorrect information or no information will be outlined in red color.
-These fields are to be filled out and then validate the application
+After clicking the button, the fields with incorrect information or no information will be outlined in red colour.
+These fields are to be filled out and then validated by the application

 - Then sign in the appropriate place

 - Include the printed barcode page along with the application.